Five Questions to Ask About Landscape Specific Software

 by Dan Weaver, Account Manager, DynaScape Software

 The big question is are you accounting for all of your overhead?
-What about labour burden?
-What about all the extra little costs involved when leaving the yard in the morning, travel time and many other general conditions?
+What about the labor burden?
+What about all the extra little costs involved when leaving the yard in the morning, travel time, and many other general conditions?
 Are you recovering all of these often forgotten expenses?
 Are you accounting for these expenses on your estimates and charging for them?
 In a lot of cases, NO!
 This process can be difficult to track and include on a basic spreadsheet and needs to be organized in one system.

-Over the past 3 years, I have spoken with thousands of landscape business owners, contractors, designers, architects and estimators and all of them agree that this process needs to be automated and improved within the industry.
-These professionals are actively seeking a solution to speed up this process and work flow that will allow their companies to be more competitive, professional, profitable and efficient.
+Over the past 3 years, I have spoken with thousands of landscape business owners, contractors, designers, architects, and estimators and all of them agree that this process needs to be automated and improved within the industry.
+These professionals are actively seeking a solution to speed up this process and workflow that will allow their companies to be more competitive, professional, profitable, and efficient.